-GPIB / IEEE 488 Basics Tutorial
+GPIB / IEEE 488 Tutorial

 - an overview or tutorial describing the basics of GPIB - General Purpose Interface Bus - or IEEE 488 bus, how it operates, how the GPIB interface can be used and tips for successful, trouble free operation.

 The GPIB or General Purpose Interface Bus or IEEE 488 bus is still one of the more popular and versatile interface standards available today.

 In view of its when it was first introduced, it has gained a number of other names over the years.
 GPIB has been adopted by a number of major institutions that have given it their numbers.
-The Institute of Electrical and Electronic Engineers in the U.S.A. have given it their specification number 488, and as a result it is sometimes referred to as the IEEE 488 bus or IEEE488 bus.
-Other organisations have also adopted it.
-The American National Standards Institute as has the European IEC.
-Despite the proliferation of names and numbers for it, the specifications are all virtually the same and can be used interchangeably.
-However of all the names GPIB is the most common, followed by IEEE 488 bus.
+The Institute of Electrical and Electronic Engineers in the U.S.A. have given it their specification number 488 in 1978, and as a result it is sometimes referred to as the IEEE 488 bus or IEEE488 bus.
+This defines the basic mechanical electrical and protocol parameters.
+The IEEE 488.2 standard released in 1987 defines the related software specifications.

 Basic GPIB concept

-There must also be no more than 2 m between any two instruments.
+There must also be no more than 2 m between two adjacent instruments on the bus.
 It is possible to purchase GPIB cards to incorporate into computers that do not have the interface fitted.
 As GPIB cards are relatively cheap, this makes the inclusion of a GPIB card into the system a very cost effect method of installing it.

 The connector used for the IEEE 488 bus is standardised as a 24-way Amphenol 57 series type.
 This provides an ideal physical interface for the standard.
 The IEEE 488 or GPIB connector is very similar in format to those that were used for parallel printer ports on PCs although the type used for the GPIB has the advantage it has been changed so that several connectors can be piggy-backed.
 This helps the physical setting up of the bus and prevents complications with special connection boxes or star points.